-A 3 minute read by Allie Blinder, Community Manager
+A 3 minute read by Allie Blinder, Social Media Manager

 As a person who recently experienced this, I walked away with a few tips to keep in mind for future live coverage.

 Here we go!
 Halfway through Day 1 of NRA’s Annual Meetings in Atlanta, GA.

 There are a few essential tools that you need as a social media manager when you’re on the go.

 2. The Event Is Not Happening On Your Phone

 Every time I closed an app, it immediately lit up again with a zillion new notifications.
 It’s exciting because it means that people are engaging with your brand online.
 Yay!

 However, it’s important to remember to experience the event yourself.
 Your job is to make your followers feel like they are there too.
 If you’re lost in Twitterland the whole time, you’ll probably miss out on a cool moment to capture or a tidbit that could help with a post later down the road.